Quantum Holonomy Fields: Abstract

 \section{Abstract}

-We investigate lattice and continuous quantum gauge theories on the Euclidean plane with a structure group that is replaced by a Zhang algebra.
-Zhang algebras are non-commutative analogues of groups and contain the class of Voiculescu's dual groups.
-We are interested in non-commutative analogues of random gauge fields, which we describe through the random holonomy that they induce.
-We propose a general definition of a holonomy field with Zhang gauge symmetry, and construct such fields starting from a quantum L\'evy process on a Zhang algebra.
-As an application, we define higher dimensional generalizations of the so-called master field on the plane.
+We investigate lattice and continuous quantum gauge theories on the Euclidean plane with a structure group that is replaced by a $H$-algebra. $H$-algebras are non-commutative analogues of groups and contain the class of Voiculescu's dual groups.
+We are interested in non-commutative analogues of random gauge fields, which we describe through the random Holonomy that they induce.
+We propose a general definition of a Holonomy Field with symmetries displaying the structure of a $H$-algebra and construct such a field starting from a quantum L\'evy process on a $H$-algebra in the category of probability spaces.
+We call them Quantum Holonomy Fields.
+We also consider the more abstract case of an $H$-algebra in a given algebraic category.
+This yields the notion of a Categorical Holonomy Field.
+As an application, we define higher dimensional generalizations of the so-called Master Field on the plane.